CoreySpohn/yippy/README.md

 # yippy
-Python wrapper for yield input packages
+A minimal wrapper to create a coronagraph object from a yield input package